JoshuaEgwuatu/Capstone-Spring2023-CitizenAirQualitySensor/Documentation/Signoffs/Readme.md

-This folder will contain copies of the final versions of the signoffs.
+This folder contains copies of the final versions of the signoffs.
 These signoffs represent the approved designs and purchases made for the overall design.
+They also include small electrical diagrams representative of that subsystem.